 There are so many ways a peanut chutney is made, sharing the one which I make at home.
 Some folks prefer to deskin the peanuts before grinding.
 But i do not.
 The color of the pachadi can vary based on the ingredients like tamarind, red chili and roasting the peanuts as well.

 To make this palli chutney, peanuts and other ingredients can be roasted in the night and kept ready for the next morning.
 But once made it is best to consume within 2 hours.The taste diminishes after 2 hours.

-Andhra style peanut chutney recipe below
+Andhra style peanut chutney recipe

 - 1 ½ tsp oil

-- 1 to 2 garlic cloves
+- 1 small garlic clove

 - 1 to 2 green chilies or red chilis (adjust as needed)

 - salt as needed

-- ½ cumin/ jeera
+- ½ cumin or jeera

 - salt as needed

-- tamarind as desired (optional)
+- ½ tsp tamarind as desired (optional)

-- 1 to 2 sprigs curry leaves
+- 1 to 2 sprigs curry leaves (optional)

 - 1 tsp oil